 How to Secure Environment Variables for LLMs, MCPs, and AI Tools Using 1Password or Doppler

-Software engineer and entrepreneur based in San Francisco.
+Software engineer, founder, and leadership background in finance/tech.
+Based in San Francisco.

 If you're using AI coding tools like Claude Desktop, Cursor, or Continue, you've probably configured MCP servers or API keys somewhere.
 And if you're like most developers, those secrets are sitting in plain text in JSON config files.